Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Sets the configuration parameters of a closed loop driver.
 See the [M569](/User_manual/Reference/Gcodes/M569){target=_blank} D parameter for switching a driver to closed loop after it has been configured.

-Encoder counts per step (Cn.n) can be found from the datasheet of the encoder being used.
+If you are using a quadrature encoder on the motor shaft, the encoder counts per full step (Cn.n) can be found from the datasheet of the encoder being used.
 If the value is stated as counts per revolution (CPR), divide by the steps per revolution of the stepper motor to get the count per step.
-For example, a 1000 CPR encoder attached to a 200 step/rev motor will have a count per step of 1000 ÷ 200 = 5.
+For example, a 1000 CPR encoder attached to a 200 step/rev (1.8 deg/step) motor will have a count per step of 1000 ÷ 200 = 5.

 ### Notes

 Supported for drivers attached to:
 * [Duet 3 Expansion 1HCL boards](/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL){target=_blank}

-The E parameter defaulta to 0.0:0.0. **If you do not override this default, then failure to maintain position will not be reported.**
+The E parameter defaults to 0.0:0.0. **If you do not override this default, then failure to maintain position will not be reported.**

-See '[Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning){target=_blank}' for further details on setting the proportional/integral/derivative constants.
+See [Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning){target=_blank} for further details on setting the proportional/integral/derivative constants.

 ## M569.2: Read or write stepper driver register